vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

   - Windows Server 2022
   - Windows Server 2022 core edition
 - Azure Virtual Desktop
-- Windows 365 running one of the above operating systems/versions
+- Windows 365 running one of the previously listed operating systems/versions

 The following operating systems require the use of the [Log Analytics](/azure/azure-monitor/agents/log-analytics-agent) / [Microsoft Monitoring Agent](update-agent-mma-windows.md) (MMA) to work with Defender for Endpoint: